Detox Your Relationships Like You Detox Your Body And Mind

 Familiarity breeds content and comfort, rather than contempt.
 It’s everyone else but them who sees the dysfunctional toxic relationship.

-They’re attracted to what’s familiar, and that’s another toxic relationship, which feels normal to them.
-So what they do is choose to remain.
+They’re attracted to what’s familiar, and that’s another toxic relationship, which feels normal to them, so what they do is choose to remain.